heuristicwondering/convert2BIDS-fMRI/BIDs/De-Identifying DICOMS.md

 ## 7. Check that all of the above fields are now "Anonymous"
 ## 8. Click on "AcquisitionDate - (0008, 0022)" and change to today's date YYYYMMDD
 ## 9. Save these DICOMS by "overwriting existing directory."
+## 10. Quality Check Step:

++ Open DicomBrowser by clicking on the icon on your desktop
++ Click on 'File' and then Open, navigate to the folder you intend to check.
+Under the window "Select DICOM files", click the file so that it is highlighted in blue (not opening it fully) and select "open"
++ Check all fields listed below step number 6 to check that they have been changed to "Anonymous" or a recent date for AcquisitionDate (0008, 0022)
++ While checking the fields listed in step number 6, be sure to check that no additional fields have been changed to anonymous
++ Once you have checked the file, DO NOT SAVE.
+If everything looks correct, change the corresponding box in the excel sheet green and move to the next file.
+If there is any issue, make note in the excel sheet and on the slack channel

 http://dicomlookup.com/ is a resource which can help find tags.